oskarikinnunen/airsoftturret/README.md

 The Raspberry Pi server software, built using .NET Core 3.1/C#, receives the control string and sends it to the Arduino via USB.
 The Raspberry Pi also has USB cameras attached to it, and it uses a free software called "Motion" to stream the video from these cameras back to the Windows client.

-The Arduino, programmed in C/C++, receives the control string and interprets it.
+The Arduino receives the control string and interprets it.
 It then communicates with multiple motor controllers and relays using digitalwrite, analogwrite, and some functions from the Servo.h header.

 ## Images: